-The FX Currency Strength Meter now has a Yahoo email alert facility where any alerts sent to the Alert trigger table are also sent to the trader's designated Yahoo account.
+The forex currency strength meter now has a Yahoo email alert facility where any alerts sent to the Alert trigger table are also sent to the forex trader's designated Yahoo account.
 You can set up a Yahoo mail account for free anytime.

 Strength Meter on top of MetaTrader 4

-FX Currency Strength Meter displayed on multiple monitor set up
+Forex currency strength meter displayed on a multiple monitor set up

 Colour coded gain indications - red cells indicate a negative index value, blue cells a positive index value and white cells represent no change.
 Color coded cells help traders see what's hot and what's not!

 Currencies auto-sorted into strength order for each timeframe

-Day Trader Settings - The screenshot above shows a potential filter set up for fx day traders.
-The trader has excluded the Monthly and Weekly Index data so that the active filters are only based on the Daily, 4 Hourly and Hourly timeframes.
-Using shorter timeframe filters allows the trader to take advantage of short duration trend changes/reversals etc but the trader should also factor in the long term trend and ensure their exit projections are before any significant price reaction points which could be price derived or technical support or resistance levels.
+Forex day trader settings - The screenshot above shows a potential filter set up for forex day traders.
+The forex trader has excluded the monthly and weekly index data so that the active filters are only based on the daily, 4 Hourly and hourly timeframes.
+Using shorter timeframe filters allows the forex trader to take advantage of short duration trend changes/reversals etc but the forex trader should also factor in the long term trend and ensure their exit projections are above/below any significant price reaction points which could be price derived technical support resistance levels.

-Position Trader Settings - The screenshot above is using 4 timeframes for the active filter zone.
-Here the trader is essentially asking the system to produce index based alerts when a currency pair satisfies the following conditions:-
+Forex position trader settings - The screenshot above is using 4 timeframes for the active filter zone.
+Here the trader is essentially asking the system to produce alerts when a currency pair satisfies the following conditions:-

 Strongest currency must be in the top three strongest for the month and week